PFS-CFDEM/.github/profile/README.md

 # HSU-PFS-Lab / CFDEMcoupling Setup

-This repository (or organization) hosts projects related to CFDEM®coupling, a coupled CFD-DEM framework combining OpenFOAM® and LIGGGHTS®.
+This repository hosts projects related to CFDEM®coupling, a coupled CFD-DEM framework combining OpenFOAM® and LIGGGHTS®.

-Below is the **Installation** section as per the CFDEMcoupling 3.8.1 manual (adapted).
+Below is the **Installation** section as per the CFDEMcoupling 3.8.1 manual with the initial part specific for the HSUper of the Helmut-Schmidt University Hamburg.

 ---